SLO Green Drinks

 June 2019: The Thing About Bees

 Ryan Alaniz, a local beekeeper from Tierra del Cielo Farm in Santa Margarita, spoke about his experience beekeeping, the history of it, and what we can do to support local bees.
 Attendees enjoyed learning about bees, taste testing honey, and even saw a live beehive in action!
 Thanks to Dead Oak Brewing Company in Atascadero for hosting.

 - To learn more about this local beekeeper and his experience, and to even visit his farm, visit their website here.

 March 2019: Climate Change and the Urban Forest

-Guest speaker Rod Rodney, a Certified Arborist, as he spoke about climate change and the urban forest.
+Guest speaker Rod Rodney, a Certified Arborist, spoke about climate change and the urban forest.
 Attendees enjoyed playing some urban forest bingo and learning about what goes into city and property planning, and the roles trees will play in combating climate change.
+Thanks to Beda’s Biergarten in SLO for hosting!
 Some resources: